Certificate Manifest Schema

 Compatibility

-- New fields may be added at any time without bumping the schema.
+- New optional fields may be added at any time without changing the required field set above.

-- Removing or renaming a field requires bumping to v2 and emitting a migration path in this doc.
+- Removing or renaming a required field requires a versioned migration path in this doc.

 - Verifiers MUST tolerate unknown top-level and obligation-entry fields (forward compatibility).